Arun-kumar2206/dead-code-hunter/README.md

 ## License

 This extension is licensed under the MIT License.
 See the [LICENSE](https://github.com/nikohoffren/dead-code-hunter/blob/main/LICENSE) file for more information.

+## Release package creation (for maintainers)

+- Run `vsce package` to create a new vsix release package for VS Code Marketplace.

 ## Known Issues: